IBM/aspera-cli/docs/README.erb.md

 If you want to test with Aspera on Cloud, jump to section: [Wizard](#aocwizard)

-If you want to test with Aspera demo transfer server, a default configuration is created on first use:
+To test with Aspera demo transfer server, setup the environment and then test:

 ```
+$ <%=cmd%> config initdemo
 $ <%=cmd%> server browse /
 :............:...........:......:........:...........................:.......................:
 :   zmode    :   zuid    : zgid :  size  :           mtime           :         name          :